 Preparing for moving off

-The pressure should continue to rise and on reaching about 40‑50 lbs. the cylinders can be warmed through by opening the cylinder cocks, putting the reversing lever or screw into forward gear and gradually cracking open the “REGULATOR”.
+The pressure should continue to rise and on reaching about 40‑50 lbs. the cylinders can be warmed through by opening the cylinder cocks, putting the reversing lever or screw into forward gear, and gradually cracking open the “REGULATOR”.
 The steam should blow any condensation out of one of the cylinder cocks.
 Allow the engine to move forward slightly and condensation will issue from one of the cocks on the opposite side.
-The engine should be allowed to move forward slightly again until only steam issues from all of the cylinder cocks.
+The engine should be allowed to move forward slightly again until only steam issues from all the cylinder cocks.

 If at any time the loco is left standing for more than a couple of minutes, the cylinder cocks must always be opened before moving off.
 They can be closed once one can hear that all condensation has been cleared.